 My name is Natasha Williams and I am a experienced Adult, Children and Adolescent Cognitive Behavioural Psychotherapist.

 I have 20 years experience of working on a one to one basis with individuals, which includes adults, children, adolescents and their families from different ethnicities, cultures, religions and genders.
 I have worked with people form different social groups and professions, including college and university students.
-Many of the individuals I have worked with have been suffering from very difficult circumstances which will include being victims of sexual, physical and emotional abuse, who would have abuse, loss, alcohol/drug abuse, ongoing mental health problems and who were in need of practical and emotional support.
+Many of the individuals I have worked with have been suffering from very difficult circumstances which will include being victims of sexual, physical and emotional abuse, who would have abused, where there have been issues of loss, alcohol/drug abuse, ongoing mental health problems and who were in need of practical and emotional support.

 I enjoy working with both adults and children and so I am fortunate to be qualified and experienced to work with both.
 I have been successful in treating adults, children and adolescents who have suffered from stress, depression, anger management, anxiety, panic, Post traumatic stress disorder, Obsessive Complusive disorder and early Psychosis.
 I have also worked with adults and adolescents who have learning difficulties and Aspergers syndrome.

 CBT can be used with adults, adolescents and children.
 It can help with Depression, anxiety, feelings of stress, feelings of worry, Post Traumatic stress following a traumatic experience and for children/ adults who have suffered from abuse.
 CBT can also be used to treat panic, phobias and Obsessive Complulsive Disorder.